 With low impact at the very heart of LILAC’s ethos, the design considered everything from using locally sourced materials to incorporating microgeneration, grey and black water recycling and minimizing the impact of daily life after completion.

 An exciting addition was the decision to use the ModCell straw bale system as the main construction method.
 Modcell are prefabricated panels made from timber, straw bales and hemp.
 The resulting structures are super-insulated and airtight and the raw materials themselves are not only sustainable but also capture vast amounts of carbon during their lifetime.

-At it's heart, Low Impact Living Affordable Community consists of a diverse set of individuals united in their vision to create the best possible community living environment for themselves, their children, each other, future residents, the planet and as an example to others.
-Hats off to them and we wish them every success.
+At it’s heart, Low Impact Living Affordable Community consists of a diverse set of individuals united in their vision to create the best possible community living environment for themselves, their children, each other, future residents, the planet and as an example to others.
+Hats off to them!

 To find out more, offer you support or to invest, visit the Low Impact Living Affordable Community website.

 Find out more about co-housing projects in the UK.